2019 Code of Conduct

 As set forth in our Global Franchise Risk Policy, it is every employee’s responsibility to assess the potential impact of proposed actions on the Firm’s franchise.
 If you ever have a concern about reputational risk to the Firm, you must promptly escalate it to management or LCD before engaging in the business, relationship or activity.
 Matters determined to pose potentially significant franchise risk must be raised for review and approval by the appropriate Franchise Committee before execution of the business; Franchise Committee approval may be subject to limitations or conditions.
 See the Franchise Risk InfoPage for more information.

 We each have an obligation to speak up if, in the course of our employment, we encounter a situation that raises legal or ethical concerns.
-This includes potential fraud or other wrongdoing, whether within the Firm or by a third party.
+This includes potential fraud or other wrongdoing, whether within the Firm or by an external party.
 If you have a concern regarding a potential violation of this Code or a Firm policy, it is your responsibility to promptly inform at least one of: your supervisor, a member of LCD, your HR representative, a designated contact under a specific policy or procedure or the Integrity Hotline.

 Morgan Stanley encourages employees raising concerns to identify themselves so that the information can be reviewed promptly and thoroughly.
 The Firm will manage all reported concerns as confidentially as possible, including limiting the disclosure of the identity of the person raising the concerns, consistent with applicable law and our commitment to conduct a thorough review of any identified issues.
 In addition, the Firm provides a mechanism for anonymous reporting through the Integrity Hotline, and otherwise as required by law.